OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/tools/apy.md

 ---
 title: apy
-description: This documentation page provides information about the apy and apr functions in openbb.crypto.tools.
+description: "This documentation page provides information about the apy and apr functions" in openbb.crypto.tools.
 It features source code links, parameter descriptions, return values, and the option to view the chart or export data.
 keywords: